minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Two types of models are the linear probability model (LPM) and the logit, both of which are widely used in the economic literature, but both of which have some drawbacks.
 The LPM is an ordinary least squared multiple linear regression with binary dependent variables.
-The benefits of using a LPM to analyse the effect of campaign contributions on voting behavior is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups.
+The benefits of using a LPM to analyze the effect of campaign contributions on voting behavior is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups.
 One downside of the LPM,